 ALL WE WANTED WAS TO FEEL PROUD

 This is where the inspiration for my Chocolate King and Queen T-shirts comes from.
-I decided to make a t-shirt with a slogan that was not offensive to the staff, but made them feel proud of where they came from.
+I decided to make a t-shirt with a slogan that was not offensive to the staff but made them feel proud of where they came from.
 No one knew what I was up, to not even my partner.
-I kept it a secret until the very last day of work on 2017.
+I kept it a secret until the very last day of work in 2017.
 Towards the end, there wasn’t a lot of work inside the factory.
 Most of the cleaning had already been completed days before, and the front line leaders allowed their staff annual leave as the emotions started to grow towards the end.
-The second floor nightshift team however were a little different, maybe because of their leader.
-Around twelve of my staff turned up on the very last day and we had our own little celebration of hope for ourselves, we had a playlist of our favourite songs inspired by the redundancy-songs like Simply the Best, Money, Money, Money, and Time To Say Goodbye.
-We had a huge pot luck tea, and dressed the front of the second floor up with our photo-boards and Christmas decoration and even a Christmas tree.
+The second-floor nightshift team, however, was a little different, maybe because of their leader.
+Around twelve of my staff turned up on the very last day and we had our own little celebration of hope for ourselves, we had a playlist of our favorite songs inspired by the redundancy-songs like Simply the Best, Money, Money, Money, and Time To Say Goodbye.
+We had a huge pot luck tea and dressed the front of the second floor up with our photo-boards and Christmas decoration and even a Christmas tree.
 I handed out bags containing the t-shirts to my staff, with messages of hope hand-written on every bag.

-By buying our Chocolate King and Chocolate Queen t shirts YOU will help drive the connection.
-The more t shirts we sell the more money we raise for I AM HOPE and the more hope and inspiration we can give back to Cadburys staff made redundant.
-Every t-shirt sold has a special handwritten hope message from a ex-Cadburys staff member and the more t-shirts we sell the more staff we can connect with.
-100% profits on the sale of the Chocolate King and Chocolate Queen t shirts will go to #IAMHOPE to raise money for free counselling for our youth in New Zealand.
-Our youth need the support now and today if they are to be resilient enough to face a trauma like we have faced in Dunedin.
+By buying our Chocolate King and Chocolate Queen t-shirts YOU will help drive the connection.
+The more t-shirts we sell the more money we raise for I AM HOPE and the more hope and inspiration we can give back to Cadburys staff made redundant.
+Every t-shirt sold has a special handwritten hope message from an ex-Cadburys staff member and the more t-shirts we sell the more staff we can connect with.
+100% profits on the sale of the Chocolate King and Chocolate Queen t-shirts will go to #IAMHOPE to raise money for free counselling for our youth in New Zealand.
+Our youth need the support now and today if they are to be resilient enough to face trauma as we have faced in Dunedin.

 “Be yourself, everyone else is taken” never be afraid or ashamed of your story, and be proud to be different.
 Megan xx

-Chocolate Queen & Chocolate King t-shirts are available now from the OCHO Factory and Notion Studi0, with the RRP of $50 – 100% profit going back to #IAMHOPE.
-In the next few weeks I will launch the t-shirts on-line at Notion Fashion.
-Don’t worry this is not a one off, we will continue to keep producing them.
-Any one urgently excited and wanting one now contact Megan at firstname.lastname@example.org and we can arrange an order for You!!!
+Chocolate Queen & Chocolate King t-shirts are available now from the OCHO Factory and Notion Studio, with the RRP of $50 – 100% profit going back to #IAMHOPE.
+In the next few weeks, I will launch the t-shirts on-line at Notion Fashion.
+Don’t worry this is not a one-off, we will continue to keep producing them.
+Anyone urgently excited and wanting one now contact Megan at email@example.com and we can arrange an order for You!!!

 Thank you for your support Megan xx